 A sports-related film and great, sentimental tearjerker (remade in 1979), the story of a down-and-out ex-heavyweight boxing Andy 'Champ' Purcell (Oscar-winning Wallace Beery) and his adoring son Dink (Jackie Cooper).
-Training in Tijuana for an eventual comeback, the washed-up boxer is also a drinker and a gambler.
-He is threatened with separation from his boy when the boy's mother Linda (Irene Rich) who had abandoned them, now married to a wealthy husband, returns to regain custody of her son, to raise him in a more favorable environment.
-In the climactic boxing bout, the Champ wins a tough match against a Mexican fighter, but dies with his son by his side in the locker room.
+Training in Tijuana for an eventual comeback, the washed-up boxer was also a drinker and a gambler.
+He was threatened with separation from his boy when the boy's mother Linda (Irene Rich) who had abandoned them, now married to a wealthy husband, returned to regain custody of her son, to raise him in a more favorable environment.
+In the climactic boxing bout, the Champ won a tough match against a Mexican fighter, but died with his son by his side in the locker room.

 La Chienne (1931, Fr.) (aka The Bitch), 91 minutes, D: Jean Renoir

 Renoir's second sound film - a social drama that was controversial and banned in the US due to its racy subject matter.
 It was remade as the dark film noir Scarlet Street (1945) by Fritz Lang.
-Discontented, middle-class bank office clerk/accountant Maurice Legrand (Michel Simon) and part-time painter is unhappily married to domineering, shrewish and difficult Adèle (Magdeleine Bérubet).
-He begins a romance with low-class, femme fatale prostitute/streetwalker "Lulu" or Lucienne (Janie Marèze) - the "bitch" of the film, and she becomes his mistress.
-Thinking she is vulnerable and abused, he unwisely supports her and gives her an apartment - until he runs out of money.
-Instead, she is in love with her pimp Dédé (Georges Flamant).
-Dédé schemes to sell Legrand's paintings with Lucienne posing as the artist and signing Legrand's work.
-However, the film's love triangle ends violently.
-When he finds out about her monetary conniving and infidelity, he jealously kills her by strangulation, although in the surprise ending, Dédé is convicted of the murder and sent to the gallows.
-In the final scene, Legrand is a tramp on the streets, ironically watching as one of his self-portrait paintings is profitably sold.
+Discontented, middle-class bank office clerk/accountant Maurice Legrand (Michel Simon) and part-time painter was unhappily married to domineering, shrewish and difficult Adèle (Magdeleine Bérubet).
+He began a romance with low-class, femme fatale prostitute/streetwalker "Lulu" or Lucienne (Janie Marèze) - the "bitch" of the film, and she became his mistress.
+Thinking she was vulnerable and abused, he unwisely supported her and gave her an apartment - until he ran out of money.
+Instead, she was in love with her pimp Dédé (Georges Flamant).
+Dédé schemed to sell Legrand's paintings with Lucienne posing as the artist and signing Legrand's work.
+However, the film's love triangle ended violently.
+When he found out about her monetary conniving and infidelity, he jealously killed her by strangulation, although in the surprise ending, Dédé was convicted of the murder and sent to the gallows.
+In the final scene, Legrand was a tramp on the streets, ironically watching as one of his self-portrait paintings was profitably sold.

 City Lights (1931), 87 minutes, D: Charles Chaplin

 Charlie Chaplin's greatest masterpiece, the last of his totally-silent films.
-As the Little Tramp (Chaplin), he falls in love with a blind flower girl (Virginia Cherrill), and also develops a friendship with a drunken, Eccentric Millionaire (Harry Meyers).
-Unable to see him, she believes he is wealthy.
-He uses money from the millionaire for an operation to restore the girl's sight.
-A moving, eloquent film with a priceless ending, when the girl learns the identity of her benefactor.
+As the Little Tramp (Chaplin), he fell in love with a blind flower girl (Virginia Cherrill), and also developed a friendship with a drunken, Eccentric Millionaire (Harry Meyers).
+Unable to see him, she believed The Tramp was wealthy.
+He used money from the millionaire for an operation to restore the girl's sight.
+A moving, eloquent film with a priceless ending, when the girl learned the identity of her benefactor.

 Dr. Jekyll and Mr. Hyde (1931), 90 minutes, D: Rouben Mamoulian

 From Robert Louis Stevenson's classic novel.
-The heavily-censored film features themes of sexual abuse, man's dual nature, and repression.
-The Pre-Code story of a fatally curious doctor, Dr. Henry Jekyll (Best Actor-winning Fredric March) who adventures into the unknown, has more sex and violence than later versions.
-He self-tests a serum formula that releases the uninhibited, subconscious evil in his soul, and develops a monstrous and tortured split personality as Mr. Hyde.
-Dr. Jekyll has some sexy scenes with Cockney slut "Champagne Ivy" Pearson (Miriam Hopkins) - and as the hideous, simian-like Mr. Hyde, he exhibits sordid, vicious, sexually-decadent and sadistic behavior and eventually murders her.
-In the finale, he is hunted and killed by London police, who gasp to see him revert to Dr. Jekyll in death.
+The heavily-censored film featured themes of sexual abuse, man's dual nature, and repression.
+The Pre-Code story of a fatally curious doctor, Dr. Henry Jekyll (Best Actor-winning Fredric March) who adventured into the unknown, had more sex and violence than later versions.
+He self-tested a serum formula that released the uninhibited, subconscious evil in his soul, and developed a monstrous and tortured split personality as Mr. Hyde.
+Dr. Jekyll had some sexy scenes with Cockney slut "Champagne Ivy" Pearson (Miriam Hopkins) - and as the hideous, simian-like Mr. Hyde, he exhibited sordid, vicious, sexually-decadent and sadistic behavior and eventually murdered her.
+In the finale, he was hunted and killed by London police, who gasped to see him revert to Dr. Jekyll in death.

 Dracula (1931), 75 minutes, D: Tod Browning

 A film that defined the genre of horror pictures.
 A creepy, weird, and frightening film with tremendous atmosphere and dialogue.
-Count Dracula (Bela Lugosi) plays the Transylvanian vampire, with a lilting Hungarian accent.
-He moves from Europe to London to find his true love and satisfy his craving for human blood.
-He lures and victimizes innocent English women, leading them to his underground vaults.
-In a secondary role, Dracula's insane slave Renfield (Dwight Frye) is unforgettable.
+Count Dracula (Bela Lugosi) played the Transylvanian vampire, with a lilting Hungarian accent.
+He moveed from Europe to London to find his true love and satisfy his craving for human blood.
+He lured and victimized innocent English women, leading them to his underground vaults.
+In a secondary role, Dracula's insane slave Renfield (Dwight Frye) was unforgettable.

 Frankenstein (1931), 71 minutes, D: James Whale

 A great horror classic, although antiquated, of Mary Shelley's novel.
-An obsessed Dr. Victor Frankenstein (Colin Clive) creates the hideous monster Frankenstein (Boris Karloff) out of body pieces, including a criminal brain.
-Karloff's rendition of the pathetic, innocent figure (without dialogue) is superb.
-When the mad doctor's creation accidentally drowns a little girl, the angry townspeople attack the scorned and lonely creature.
+Karloff's rendition of the pathetic, innocent figure (without dialogue) was superb.
+An obsessed Dr. Victor Frankenstein (Colin Clive) created the hideous monster Frankenstein (Boris Karloff) out of body pieces, including a criminal brain.
+When the mad doctor's creation accidentally drowned a little girl, the angry townspeople attacked the scorned and lonely creature.
 Followed by Bride of Frankenstein (1935).